psyklopp/psyklopp/README.md

 - 🔭 I'm currently studying in the penultimate semester of my MSc. studies.
 - ⚡ Fun fact: I like Psytrance genre and I like to mix such music on my little DDJ200 console
 - 💻 Here is my [TryHackMe](https://tryhackme.com/p/psyklopp) profile
+- 💡 I want to write blog posts and articles on various topics in cybersecurity on my website [Dezible](https://dezible.com/) - which I will do after my current semester is over
 <!--
 **psyklopp/psyklopp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.